nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Parameters:
 - `INDEX`: The index of the supplier to be marked in the displayed list.
 It must be a number between 1 and the total number of suppliers displayed (inclusive), and cannot be blank.
-- `STATUS`: The suppler status that you want to change to.
+- `STATUS`: The supplier status that you want to change to.
 It must be one of the following values: `active`, `inactive`, and cannot be blank.

 </box>